-Last week we discovered together from Ephesians 2 that each of us is God's workmanship, created to do good works which food prepared in advance for us to do.
+Last week we discovered together from Ephesians 2 that each of us is God's workmanship, created to do good works which God prepared in advance for us to do.
 I said that God has been dreaming about you.
-And no matter that you have done or what has happened to you, the good news of the Bible is that God hasn't given up on Hold care for your life.
+And no matter what you have done or what has happened to you, the good news of the Bible is that God hasn't given up on His dream for your life.
 This God-dream includes your general calling but it also defines your special calling.
-The times that there are things unique to you-only you-that God has been dreaming about from the beginning of time.
-Younique is about knowing and naming that unique, special call in a way that changes evir unit growt your life.
+That means that there are things unique to you-only you-that God has been dreaming about from the beginning of time.
+Younique is about knowing and naming that unique, special call in a way that changes everything about your life.

-I also said last week that our process to is enable, special calling combines six important discoveries that when put together create a dynamic collision of relevator about your call.
+I also said last week that our process to identify special calling combines six important discoveries that when put together create a dynamic collision of revelation about your call.
 These discoveries follow this progression: